ntilwalli/virtual-mapdom/README.md

 # virtual-mapdom
-Apply virtual-dom approach to rendering MapboxJS maps
+A DOM for maps allowing us to apply a virtual-dom approach to rendering web-maps using MapboxJS (inspired by CycleJS and virtual-dom)